biscuitboost/yourbanger-fe/src/data/post/gifts-for-someone-who-has-everything.md

   - personalized gifts
 author: YourBanger.com Team
 metadata:
-  title: "10 Gifts for Someone Who Has Everything | YourBanger"
+  title: "10 Gifts for Someone Who Has Everything | YourBanger.com"
   description: "What do you buy for someone who has everything?
 These unique, thoughtful gift ideas focus on experiences and personalization over more stuff."
 ---